-In today's climate, Amy's investigation services have been in high demand.
+In today's highly charged climate, Amy's investigation services have been in high demand.
 She has led investigations into sensitive employee complaints for clients in industries such as health care, professional services, manufacturing, technology, non-profit, housing, automotive, brewing, and construction.

-Amy successfully represented a technology client on a breach of contract case brought by a former employee, including prevailing on summary judgment in the U.S. District Court for the District of Minnesota and winning affirmance before the U.S. Court of Appeals for the Eighth Circuit.
+Amy obtained summary judgment for a technology client on a breach of contract case brought by a former employee in the U.S. District Court for the District of Minnesota, and won affirmance before the U.S. Court of Appeals for the Eighth Circuit.

 Amy and a team led a trial in Minnesota state court that resulted in complete dismissal of a former employee's breach of contract claims against a manufacturing client.

 Amy is a Board member and volunteer attorney with the Children’s Law Center, which provides free legal services to youth in foster care and other children navigating the legal and social services systems.
 She has also represented indigent clients in family law matters pro bono through the Deinard Legal Clinic consistently for more than 10 years.

 News & Insights